 During the news step, all documents in a docrepo are published in one or more feeds.
 Each feed is made available in both Atom and HTML formats.
-You can control which feeds are created, and which documents are included in each feed, by overriding ferenda.DocumentRepository.news_criteria() to return a set of NewsCriteria objects, one for each feed.
-The process is similar to defining criteria for the TOC pages, but somewhat simpler and not directly connected to the data in the triple store.
+You can control which feeds are created, and which documents are included in each feed, by the facets defined for your repo.
+The process is similar to defining criteria for the TOC pages.